10 Mar

 Our editors curate highly rated brands that are first assessed by our rigorous ratings system.
 Buying through our links may earn us a commission—supporting the work we do.
 Learn more.

 Positioning itself as “fun ‘n’ flirty on a budget” has clearly worked well for Forever 21.
-This family-owned brand has grown over the last 36 years to be one of the biggest specialty retailers in the United States, and has over 790 stores globally.
+This family-owned brand has grown over the last 36 years to be one of the biggest specialty retailers in the United States, and has hundreds of stores globally.
 But the brand has a history riddled with controversies.
-From ripping off independent artists, to releasing culturally insensitive designs, to using straight-sized models in advertising for plus-sized clothing and even shipping plus-sized orders with weight loss bars—yikes!
-But what about behind the scenes… is Forever 21 doing the right thing for people, the planet, and animals?
-How ethical is Forever 21?

 Environmental impact